jordanmcdougall/Jordan/GCP.md

 Routes accessed under Navigation Menu Services, Networking, VPC network, Routes.

 You can validate they have been provisioned correctly by finding the two entries with the **Network** value equal to the recently created network.
-Confirm the **Destination IP Ranges** value for the VPC network match the IP Address range Subnet that was created, and that the Default GAteway is set to 0.0.0.0/0.
+Confirm the **Destination IP Ranges** value for the VPC network match the IP Address range Subnet that was created, and that the Default Gateway is set to 0.0.0.0/0.

 ### VPC Network Peering